hypermine-bc/labs/content/posts/bb-security-breach.md

 ---
-title: "How Hypersign can help to protect user data and reduce risk of potential data breaches"
+title: "Data breaches have become common in consumer-facing apps in India and How Hypersign can help"
 date: 2020-11-02T18:20:11+05:30
 draft: false
 categories: ["blockchain", "hypersign"]